dat-ecosystem/dat/readme.md

 This document is just a plan that details the scope of the work to be done. `dat` is still 'emerging' as they say.

+If you are interested in testing out the pre-alpha version of `dat` please read [developing.md](developing.md).

 ### What is `dat`?

 It's not enough for data to be open, it must also be **syncable**.